FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

-Cognitive-Affective Map extended logic
+Data Collection Tool
 =====

-The application Cognitive-Affective Map extended logic (C.A.M.E.L.) is a software package that enable participants to draw CAMs.
-It is constructed to support large-scale online-studies to gather CAM data of many participants (several hundred participants would be no problem for C.A.M.E.L.).
+The Data Collection Tool enable participants to draw CAMs.
+It is constructed to support large-scale online-studies to gather CAM data of many participants (several hundred participants would be no problem).

 Asking participants to draw CAMs from scratch may be an ambitious task and participants may not even draw a CAM regarding your intended issue (like your intended topic).
 Here it might help to predefine concepts to help your participants to draw the intended CAM.
 Moreover, it may be that researchers would like to control what is being displayed or even possible to do (i.e., draw ambivalent concepts) while drawing CAMs.
 For example, it could be the case, that you fear that a large number of possible features would be too demanding (cognitively or from a time perspective) for your participants, you can easily disable certain features, like the ability to draw unidirectional relations or inhibiting connections.